mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 permalink: /guide/user/configuration-reference/templates/
 ---

-Templates are used in several places to make configuration options dynamic or parametrize text outputs, be them strings, messages or even whole text files.
+Templates can be used in several places to make configuration dynamic or parametrize text outputs, be them strings, messages or even whole text files.

 Nyx uses [Mustache](https://mustache.github.io/) templates passing the engine the [internal state]({{ site.baseurl }}{% link _pages/guide/user/05.state-reference/index.md %}) for the template scope (the template input value) so it's easy to figure out which values are available.
-Moreover a few functions ([lambdas](#using-lambdas)) are available for common needs.
+Moreover a few [functions](#functions) (lambdas) are available for common needs.

 Tip: when writing templates you may find useful to [serialize the state to a file]({{ site.baseurl }}{% link _pages/guide/user/03.configuration-reference/global-options.md %}#state-file) for reference or troubleshooting.
 {: .notice--info}